 Probiotics are beneficial bacteria that colonise in our large intestine.
 They play a large role in immunity because 80% of our immune system is found in our gut.
 People who suffer from allergies, hay fever and eczema may all benefit from probiotics to support their immune system.
 As Hippocrates, the father of Western Medicine said, “All disease begins in the gut.”
 For a list of probiotics, check out my blog ~ Probiotics and Prebiotics.

 Manuka honey is strongly antibacterial and contains many beneficial nutrients.
 Ensure that the honey is raw/unpasteurised so it contains the live enzymes that would otherwise be destroyed by heat.
 Honeycomb containing edible beeswax is the purest form, and if you can source it with bee pollen (usually removed) still present this is more beneficial.
 Add ¼ – ½ teaspoon of Manuka honey to your lemon and ginger drink every morning.

 Bone broth is rich in an amino acid called glutamine, which is supports the growth and repair of our small intestinal lining.
 Gut health and immune health go hand-in-hand.
 Drink 1 warm cup per day or add it to soup as stock.
 Preferably make it from organic animal bones, as animals store toxins in their bones.
 Or it can be purchased from health food stores, as it is time consuming to make from scratch as it required about 24 hours of simmering.

 My daily winter prescription for strong immunity…

-- Echinacea from a Naturopath/Herbalist at the onset of a cold or flu
+- My Winter Wellness Tonic or Echinacea at the onset of a cold or flu.